dotSML/vc-test-assignment/README.md

 Passwords are hashed using bcryptjs package, which gives the application production ready quality in terms of protecting your users data.
 <br>
 Including .env files in repo is a very bad practice, however for this assignment's purpose it's fine, which is why it's included in this repo for now.
+The .env files includes the secret for signing and verifying JWT and DB credentials.
 <h4>Testing</h4>
 Using Jest for testing.
 Tests performed for user endpoints.
+Command for running the tests <code>npm run test</code>

 <h2>Client App</h2>
 The React application was generated with <code>npx create-react-app --template typescript</code> builder. <br>